inab/OEB_level2_data_migration/NAMING-CONVENTIONS.md

     }
     ```

-  - If the metrics entry has an `orig_id`, and the original id has as prefix the community acronym
+  - If the metrics entry has an `orig_id`, and the original id has as prefix the community prefix,
-    plus ':', then the metrics label is the result of removing the prefix.
+    then the metrics label is the result of removing the prefix.

   - In the worst cases, if the metrics entry has an `orig_id`, the original id is the metrics label.
     Else the label is the metrics id.

 ## Datasets

-* [W] Original id from a dataset tied to a single community must start with the community acronym, followed by ':'.
+* [W] Original id from a dataset tied to a single community must start with the community prefix.

 * [W] Original id from a dataset tied to a single benchmarking event must start with the benchmarking event original_id,
   followed by benchmarking event original id separator.